 Integrated development assistance helps connect countries to all the expertise they need to tackle complex challenges.
 Towards that end, UNDP manages and primarily finances the Resident Coordinator system, which encourages collaboration by country teams of UN organizations, and helps increase efficiency and effectiveness.

-We also lead the UN Development Group, which provides guidance and coordination on the global level.
-UNDP’s own broad mandate is both the foundation for a strong UN development system, and integral to our ability to link issues and foster collaboration.
+In addition, UNDP Administrator is the Vice-Chair of the UN Development Group, which provides guidance and coordination of the UN development entities at the global level.
+UNDP’s integrator mandate serves both as the foundation for a strong UN development system, and integral to our ability to link issues and foster collaboration across the SDGs.

 International Financial Institutions